Skip to main content

 Myth #3: Tea Party Faces Government Persecution

-Rather than face facts, leaders are out with a fresh and similarly dubious conspiracy that proposed IRS rules on political activity by certain nonprofits will target conservative organizations for discrimination.
+Rather than face facts, leaders are out with a fresh and similarly dubious conspiracy that proposed IRS rules on political activity by certain nonprofits will target conservative organizations for discrimination(link is external).

 Myth #4: Tea Party Ignores Social Issues